Quibble (plot device): In literature

-In The Lord of the Rings, the Elf Glorfindel's prophecy states that "not by the hand of man will the Witch-king of Angmar fall."
-The Witch-king is slain by Éowyn, a woman, during the battle of the Pelennor Fields.
-She is aided by Merry, a male hobbit who distracted him by stabbing him with a Númenorean blade, as the Ringwraiths are harmed by such swords.
+In The Lord of the Rings, the prophecy of Elf Glorfindel states, "not by the hand of man will the Witch-king of Angmar fall."
+The Witch-king is slain by Éowyn, a woman, during the battle of the Pelennor Fields, aided by Merry, a male hobbit.
+While distracted, Éowyn kills him with a Númenorean blade (created by a long-deceased man), as the Ringwraiths are harmed by such swords.

 In Terry Pratchett's Moving Pictures, a book is said to inflict terrible fates on any man opening it, but causes only mild annoyance to the Librarian, who is in fact an orangutan.